-After a fire, flood or major storm damages your home, you will turn to your homeowner’s insurance company for help and resources.
+After a fire, flood or major storm damages your home, you will likely turn to your homeowner’s insurance company for help and resources.
 The claim that you submit will help you pay for necessary repairs and possibly even temporary shelter until your home is habitable again.

 This claim could possibly be the biggest one you ever have to make in your life, so you want to make sure you handle things properly.
-What are some of the mistakes that might impact the success of your claim and the compensation you receive?
+What are some mistakes that might impact the success of your claim and the compensation you receive?

 Failing to document the damage properly

 When there’s broken glass all over your living room or a downed tree on your house, you obviously want to start fixing things and cleaning them up right away.
 However, you also need to document everything carefully, ideally with plenty of photographs and even video (from multiple angles) to help show the extent of the damage and possibly what caused it.